May also be called: Klinefelter Syndrome; XXY Condition

 More to Know

-Genetic material, or DNA, is contained in tiny structures called chromosomes that are found inside the body's cells.
-A person's gender is determined by the sex chromosomes: females have two X chromosomes, or XX; most males have one X chromosome and one Y chromosome, or XY.
+Genetic material, or DNA, is contained in tiny structures called chromosomes found inside the body's cells.
+A person's biological sex is determined by the sex chromosomes: females have two X chromosomes, or XX; most males have one X chromosome and one Y chromosome, or XY.
 Males with XXY syndrome are born with cells that have an extra X chromosome, or XXY.
 This can cause delayed development and puberty, a smaller penis and testicles, infertility, and other symptoms.

-The condition that causes XXY syndrome is present at birth and can't be changed, but educational treatments and various types of therapy (physical, speech, behavioral, mental health, and occupational) can help boys keep pace in school and overcome problems with shyness and social development.
+The condition that causes XXY syndrome is present at birth and can't be changed.
+But educational treatments and various types of therapy (physical therapy, speech therapy, behavioral and mental health counseling, and occupational therapy) can help someone keep pace in school and overcome problems with shyness and social development.

 Keep in Mind